My Depression Journal

 I work out regularly.

-I go to Yoga class at least 2 times a week.
+I go to Yoga class or the gym at least once a week.

 Also there are golf, gym, piano practice, and recently, hiking trails that make me remain moving.